FOCUS QUESTION: What does serving others really look like?

 Dale Carnegie once stated, “The world is so full of people who are grabbing and self-seeking.
 So the rare individual who unselfishly tries to serve others has an enormous advantage.
 He has little competition.”

 Because we live in a self-centered world, to serve anyone but ourselves is rare and entirely different from the status quo.
 Therefore, as Christians, we can love each other deeply by serving others.

 But what does serving others really look like?
-Let’s take a look at Matthew 13:1-17 when Jesus washes his disciples’ feet.
+Let’s take a look at John 13:1-17 when Jesus washes his disciples’ feet.

 It was just before the Passover Festival.
 Jesus knew that the hour had comefor him to leave this world and go to the Father.
 Having loved his own who were in the world, he loved them to the end.